-After every PTBO Game Jam event I like to do a postmortem with the volunteer staff.
+After every PTBO Game Jam event, I like to do a postmortem with the volunteer staff.
 We cover how things went, and how we can collectively improve things for the next event.
 This has been a successful formula, allowing the event to make significant gains in the delivery of content and overall enjoyment of participants.
 PTBO Game Jam 04 is no different, with the exception that I’m making some of the postmortem public.
 As the event has grown, the complexity and logistics involved have multiplied.
-There may be some hidden gems of information that ambitious individuals might find useful for their own endeavours.
+There may be some hidden gems of information that ambitious individuals might find useful for their own endeavors.

 The Elephant In The Room

 Before I get into the details of everything, I have to make sure to be transparent myself.
-While I will try to stay objective, ingrained in my thoughts are some deep rooted concerns which are cause for bias.
+While I will try to stay objective, ingrained in my thoughts are some deep-rooted concerns which are cause for bias.

 “He’s just a game developer.
 What does he know?”

-This seemed to be the go to explanation among the majority of faculty when I challenged the status quo.
-There are some wonderful people trying to make a difference in that space, but their voices are quickly drowned out by those just showing up for a pay check; if they need to show up at all.
+This seemed to be the go-to explanation among the majority of faculty when I challenged the status quo.
+There are some wonderful people trying to make a difference in that space, but their voices are quickly drowned out by those just showing up for a paycheck; if they need to show up at all.

 I take this all with a grain of salt.
 This situation, while not isolated, cannot possibly describe the full landscape of education, I hope.
 It is a stereotype after all, and I have seen some examples that contradict it.
 However, when you’re asked the loaded question by someone you respect in the education space: